jmorris-harvard/fwmav-em-codesign/README.md

 1. Read the appendix documents in `appendix/` to understand how the paper sections are realized in code.
 2. Locate the framework source code in `release/v0.0/src/` and the shell script `release/v0.0/src/run.sh` to run the code.
 3. Use `release/v0.0/pzt/` for the PZT actuator COMSOL model and device data.
-4. Use `release/v0.0/electrical/` and `release/v0.0/hdl/` for the ASIC and power electronics RTL.
+4. Use `release/v0.0/electrical/` for the ASIC and power electronics RTL.
 5. Use `release/v0.0/batteries/` for battery measurement and EIS support.

 ## Notes